raspberrypilearning/username-generator/en/step_1.md

 ## Challenges
 + "Add more variety" - Add more variety to the usernames by adding items to the lists;
 + "Add a number" - Add a random number to the end of generated usernames;
 + "Create your profile picture" - use the paint tool in Scratch to create a profile picture to go with a username.

-## Frequently Asked Questions

 --- /collapse ---